Create a list-based loop with the For block

 To connect a List block, do the following:

-3. Select List icon List.
-If you want to search for the block, enter “list” in search.
+List from the list.
+If you want to search for the block, enter “list” in the search.

 You can loop over any list.
 For example, you can get a list from an HTTP Request block’s response or use the Evaluate block to generate a list.